First impressions matter. In a split second, visitors decide whether to stay, click, and convert—or bounce.

 If you’re unhappy with your conversion rates, analyze your homepage.

 Start by simplifying the design.
-This will make it easier for visitors to find your CTA.
+This will make it easier for visitors to find your CTA and understand your value prop within seconds.

 Simplicity also translates to a faster page loading time.
-Make sure you have a suitable web hosting service.
+Make sure you have a suitable web hosting service and a performance checklist for images, scripts, and caching.

 Your homepage should have high-quality images.
 Just be sure to use them sparingly.
-Too many images can have a negative impact on your conversions.
+Too many images can have a negative impact on your conversions and performance.

-Run A/B tests to see which elements of your homepage can be modified to improve conversions.
+Run A/B tests to see which elements of your homepage can be modified to improve conversions, and keep iterating as you learn.

 Ensuring your homepage and the rest of your website are optimized for mobile devices is absolutely necessary.

-If you follow these tips, you’ll start to see your conversions rise almost instantaneously.
+If you follow these tips, you’ll start to see your conversions rise quickly—and more importantly, sustainably.